BLUE HORIZON 1261

 "Yes, sir, that is exactly what she did with me earlier tonight.
 By sending her to you, it was my hope that she would have no chance at swaying you, and then the matter would be dropped.
 I am sorry you had to endure her barrage, but I am thankful that she was unable to wear you down as she did with me."

 There was a long pause and Merlin suddenly felt a flutter in his stomach.
 He opened his mouth to speak, but then Tristan finally responded.

 "Captain, I— uh….
 I regret to inform you that neither of us was successful."

 It was Tristan's turn to feel embarrassed.
 "Cap….
 Merlin, son— I was unable to dissuade Samantha from her wishes.
 Although it is against my better judgment, I am granting my blessing for this endeavor."

 Merlin swallowed, hard.
 "Uh, sir…" he began, "with all due respect to who you are and what you have done with your life and the responsibilities to your world, I know you have been in tighter arguments with political adversaries that were never able to sway you from your stand.
-How in the name of the Great Maker did Samantha get past your defenses?"
+How in the name of Heaven did Samantha get past your defenses?"

 There was another long hesitation before the former regent of Sillon responded.
 "She got through me in the same manner as I assume she did through you – straight through the heart."

 "Sir, you know that a freighter is no place for the heiress of a billion-credit corporation!"